 Yes, absolutely.
-Given that this soup is dairy free and no creams are added, this soup will freeze well.
-Hot soup can heat up your freezer and cause ice buildup or condensation, cool the soup for no more than two hours at room temperature, or until it’s cold in the refrigerator.
+This soup is dairy free with no cream added, so this soup will freeze well.
+Hot soup can heat up your freezer and cause ice buildup or condensation, cool the soup for no more than two hours at room temperature, or until it's cold in the refrigerator.
 Package it in a tightly sealed, freezer-safe container, and store it in the freezer for up to six months.

 How to reheat frozen soup?